InfinitumForm/serbian-transliteration/readme.txt

 = BENEFITS =

 * Compatible with Multilanguage Plugins
+* Compatible with any WordPress template
 * Possibility of partial transliteration
 * Scalable and customizable
 * It does not affect on the HTML, CSS or JS codes
 * Multilingual support
 * Transcription mode selection
+* The plugin didn't make the site noticeably slower (light weight)

 = LANGUAGE SUPPORT =